Getting started with Java

 Set up a workspace

-In this tutorial, we will start a new project and have it initialized by a build tool (Maven or Gradle).
+In this tutorial, you will start a new project and initialize it using a build tool such as Maven or Gradle.

 Open a workspace